The Lowdown on Cycling and Food

 Cycling and food… they seem to go hand-in-hand.
 I know I’m incredibly hungry after an exhausting bike ride or workout.
 This can be especially true for the competitors out there!
 Check out these amazing nutrition tips from one of our favorite experts!

-Cycling and Food: Eat like you mean it
+Cycling and Food: Eat as you mean it

-It’s no mystery that nutrition and diet has a direct effect on your riding experience.
+It’s no mystery that nutrition and diet have a direct effect on your riding experience.
 If you’ve ever experienced a “bonk,” you know this is true.

 “Bonking” is when you haven’t eaten enough going into a ride or don’t eat enough during a ride and rather suddenly, you feel as though you’ve hit a wall.